November 26: Peace in the Tumult

 7:00pm in Lexington

 *Limited seating at our Wilmington Campus only; please email to reserve seats in advance.
-Our Wilmington Campus Christmas Eve services will be ticketed this year to ensure seating for everyone.
 We’re asking that anyone attending Christmas Eve services at our Wilmington location reserve their seats in advance.
 Tickets are free, and available at the info desk in the Wilmington lobby or by emailing Laurie Bean.
-Watertown and Lexington services will NOT be ticketed; seats will be distributed on a first come, first serve basis.